-Selectives enrich the MMS curriculum by encouraging innovation and leadership while offering a tremendous variety of learning experiences.
-Selectives are a significant component of the MMS curriculum because they:
+Selectives enrich the Mayo Medical School curriculum by encouraging innovation and leadership while offering a tremendous variety of learning experiences.
+Selectives are a significant component of our school's curriculum because they:

-- encourage students to practice a self-directed approach towards their medical curriculum.
+- Encourage students to practice a self-directed approach toward their medical curriculum

-Selectives are one of the unique qualities of the Mayo Medical School curriculum.
-They are dedicated one to two week blocks that enable students to experience the self-directed approach behind the design of the medical curriculum, emphasizing personal responsibility for the learning experience.
+Selectives are one of the unique features of the Mayo Medical School curriculum.
+They are dedicated one- to two-week blocks that enable students to experience the self-directed approach behind the design of the medical curriculum, emphasizing personal responsibility for the learning experience.

-Activities are not restricted to Mayo Clinic in Rochester and may be embarked upon at Mayo Clinic in Jacksonville, Mayo Clinic in Arizona, Mayo Health System, or other national and international medical centers.
-Selective blocks may be self proposed or selected off a list of available clinical experiences organized through Mayo Clinic.
-At the conclusion of each Selective, feedback is expected from both the student and the mentor involved.
+Activities are not restricted to Mayo Clinic in Rochester, Minn., and may be embarked upon at Mayo Clinic in Florida, Mayo Clinic in Arizona, Mayo Clinic Health System, or other national and international medical centers.
+Selective blocks may be self-proposed or selected from a list of available clinical experiences organized through Mayo Clinic.
+At the conclusion of each selective, feedback is expected from both the student and the mentor involved.